Key Takeaways From The Blog

 - Memory Unit (MU): Temporarily stores data for processing.

-An Accelerated Processing Unit (APU) combines both CPU and GPU functions into a single chip.
+An Accelerated Processor Unit (APU) combines both CPU and GPU functions into a single chip.
 This integration improves performance and efficiency, making APUs ideal for personal computers, gaming consoles, and mobile devices by reducing space and power consumption.

 CPU vs GPU